altid/altid.github.io/writing-services-with-fslib-and-cleanmark.md

 # Writing Services with fslib and cleanmark

-[fslib](https://github.com/ubqt-systems/fslib) and [cleanmark](https://github.com/ubqt-systems/cleanmakr) were designed to trivialize writing conforment services.
+[fslib](https://github.com/ubqt-systems/fslib) and [cleanmark](https://github.com/ubqt-systems/cleanmark) were designed to trivialize writing conforment services.

  - fslib provides a control file for issuing messages from a client to a service, as well as a file to provide input that is directed at a given `buffer` of a service.
 A buffer would include something like an IRC channel, sms message thread, etc.
  - cleanmark provides facilities to escape markdown elements from raw text, convert html, as well as providing a mechanism to do the inverse through tokenization.

-> The libraries mentioned are all programmed, and meant for use with Golang
+> The libraries mentioned are all programmed, and meant for use with Golang.
 > Refer to https://github.com/ubqt-systems/testfs for a full, simple implementation

 ## Controller